-BMI doesn’t take fat and muscle composition into account, so a very muscular 200-pound, 5-foot-10 man would be considered overweight, but could still be healthy and physically fit.
+BMI doesn't take fat and muscle composition into account, so a very muscular 200-pound, 5-foot-10 man would be considered overweight, but could still be healthy and physically fit.
 A study by Finkelstein et al. showed that a BMI in the overweight range -- 25 to 29.99 -- does not lower life expectancy and may slightly raise it.
-BMIs beyond the overweight range -- 30 and above -- are considered in the obese category and can lead to decreased life expectancy.
+BMIs beyond the overweight range -- 30 and above -- are considered to be living with obesity, which can lead to decreased life expectancy.
 People who are underweight -- having a BMI below 18.5 -- were also found to be at health risk.
 What increases life expectancy is regular exercise, according to the American Heart Association.
 Exercise builds muscle and burns fat, and helps to keep your weight in the normal, healthy range.

 - National Academy of Sciences: Explaining Divergent Levels of Longevity in High-Income Countries

 - Obesity: Individual and Aggregate Years-of-Life-Lost Associated with Overweight and Obesity